-- 1. Language and Literature (in English or Chinese)

-- 2. Mathematics

-- 3. Science

-- 4. Individuals and Societies

-- 5. Language Acquisition in French, Chinese, Spanish or English

-- 6. Design

-- 7. Arts: Music, Drama, Visual Arts or Media

-- 8. Physical and Health Education
+- 1. Language and Literature (in English, Chinese and/or French) - 2.
+Mathematics (in English in all grades and either English or Chinese in grades 7 to 9) - 3.
+Science (in English in all grades and either English or Chinese in grades 7 to 9) - 4.
+Individuals and Societies - 5.
+Language Acquisition in French, Chinese, Spanish or English - 6.
+Design - 7.
+Arts: Music, Theatre, Visual Arts or Film\ - 8.
+Physical and Health Education

-In every grade level of the MYP, students are required to participate in a range of Service and Action activities.
+In every grade level of the MYP, students are required to participate in a range of Service as Action activities.

-Media is offered in grades 9 and 10 only.
+\Film is offered in grades 9 and 10 only.